AgoraNomic/stare_decisis/index.md

 # Conditional actions

-With the exception of Conditional Votes (Rule 2127/11), performing a by-announcement action conditionally is not explicitly mentioned in the Rules.
-It is governed by this clause in Rule 478/40 (Fora):
+Prior to the adoption of P8925, performing a by-announcement action conditionally was not explicitly mentioned in the Rules.
+It was governed by this clause in Rule 478/40 (Fora):
 >      Where the rules define an action that a person CAN perform "by
 >      announcement", that person performs that action by, in a single
 >      public message, specifying the action and setting forth intent to
 >      perform that action by sending that message, doing both clearly
 >      and unambiguously.

-A condition ("If X is true, I do Y") is considered to set forth intent to perform the action if true and not otherwise, if and only if the condition specified is determinable, with reasonable effort by a "typical" Agoran, at the time the action is attempted.
-In particular, attempts at paradox ("If this sentence is false, I do Y") are just considered unclear and do nothing, rather than actually creating a paradox.
-(CFJ References)
+Under the old common law standard, a condition ("If X is true, I do Y") was considered to set forth intent to perform the action if true and not otherwise, if and only if the condition specified is determinable, with reasonable effort by a "typical" Agoran, at the time the action is attempted.
+In particular, attempts at paradox ("If this sentence is false, I do Y") were just considered unclear and do nothing, rather than actually creating a paradox.

+P8925 attempted to codify this standard in R2518/1:
+>     A communication purporting to express conditional intent to
+>     perform an action is considered unclear and ambiguous unless, at a
+>     minimum, the conditional is determinate, true, and reasonably
+>     straightforward to evaluate with publicly-available information at
+>     the time of communication.
+The communicator SHOULD explain
+>     specific reasons for being uncertain of the outcome when e makes
+>     the communication.

+It is important to note the phrasing of "unclear and ambiguous unless, at a minimum".
+This implies both that the conditional should be presumed to be invalid unless the listed requirements can be affirmatively shown to be meant, and that it does not explicitly preclude other standards from being applied.

-*added by G. 2022-06-15*
+*added by G. 2022-06-15* <br>
+*updated by Janet 2023-05-27* <br>

 # Tabled Actions